SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties

 In the case of the BLAST-based classification, different community decompositions are obtained depending on the choice of the previously described similarity levels.
 For each level $\ell$ (with $\ell=0, 1, 2, 3$), it is possible to retrieve a decomposition into communities referred as BLAST-based community decomposition of level $\ell$.
 Independently from the chosen level $\ell$, each community of the BLAST-based decomposition of level $\ell$ is an aggregation of communities induced by the PDB-based classification.

 Having fixed a level $\ell$, the communities of the BLAST-based decomposition of level $\ell$ are computed as it follows.
 Let us consider a graph $G_\ell$ for which each node represents a PDB-based community (i.e. models corresponding to the same PDB code) and such that there exists an edge $(u,v)$ whenever the structures $u$ and $v$ have a similarity level greater than or equal to $\ell$.
 Moreover, each edge $(u,v)$ is endowed with a weight $w(u,v)$ coinciding with the percentage of sequence similarity between $u$ and $v$.
-The clustering technique for retrieving the BLAST-based decomposition of level $\ell$ adopts the following recursive strategy.
+The clustering technique for retrieving the BLAST-based decomposition of level $\ell$ adopts the following recursive strategy which has been specifically designed for the considered framework but it is inspired by classic methods for community detection \cite{fortunato2010community}.
 Given $G_\ell$, compute the connected components of $G_\ell$ obtained after the removal the edge of $G_\ell$ of minimum weight (and so representing a low similarity score between models).
 A connected component $C$ is declared a BLAST-based community of level $\ell$ if $C$ is a complete graph (i.e. given any two of its nodes there is an edge connecting them).